 What will the Self building an Earthship course cover?

 We will go through how a building can use the sun instead of central heating and how to build in natural, passive ventilation.
-We’ll look at how it’s possible to live off-grid, this includes; how you can harvest and recycle water and an outline of the relative merits of micro-renewable technologies like solar, biomass, wind and hydro.
+We'll look at how it is possible to live off-grid.
+This includes how you can harvest and recycle water and an outline of the relative merits of micro-renewable technologies like solar, biomass, wind and hydro.
 We will look at what you need to think about when sourcing environmentally friendly materials and how to avoid the most damaging materials.
 And we will look at the practicalities of turning the dream into a reality.
 There will also be a hands-on practical on ramming car tyres that make up the walls of an Earthship, an earth rendering workshop and a glass bottle brick workshop.
 This course will build on the good work of Mike Reynolds and focus on adapting Earthships to the UK climate.

 Who is the course for?

 This course is open to anyone aged 16 or over.
 It is for anyone thinking about building their own home and anyone interested in learning about Earthships.
 It is suitable for complete beginners, as well as those who are familiar with eco-building and want to know more.

 Participants will learn what needs to be considered when building an environmentally sensitive home as well as what is involved in building an Earthship.
 They will learn how to gain autonomy and free themselves from gas and electricity bills.
 They will learn basic building physics which can shed light on how all buildings work.
 And they will gain the knowledge and confidence to take their ideas to the next stage.

 A one-day introduction to photovoltaics course is also run in partnership with Low Carbon Trust.
 This course is designed to complement the Self-building an Earthship course and is normally timed to coincide with it.
 Find out more.